Skip to main content

 The regulations

-also require that the person must be able to safely operate the commercial
+also require that the person be able to safely operate the commercial

 motor vehicle that he drives by reason of experience, training or both.[7]
 In order to establish whether a driver has

-for the conducting of a road test of any driver, and a motor carrier cannot
+for the conduct of a road test of any driver, and a motor carrier cannot

 permit the driver to operate a commercial motor vehicle until the driver has